reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 In this step we made a command-line interface for each participant.
 In the next section, we'll create a web interface.

 > # Check Your Understanding
-> Reachs helps you build automated tests for your decentralized application, but it doesn't support building interactive user-interfaces.
+> Reach helps you build automated tests for your decentralized application, but it doesn't support building interactive user-interfaces.

 # Web Interaction with React